 Project Overview

-Like most communities across the country, the Richmond region has experienced near-record roadway deaths and injuries in the past few years.
 While these types of crashes are starting to trend down, we are a long way off from significantly reducing roadway violence on our streets.
-This is especially true if a community's goal is zero deaths (or towards zero deaths)— commonly referred to as "Vision Zero".
-A major change in how we approach and think about safety is needed if we are to make a lasting impact on our roadways.
+This is especially true if a community's goal is zero deaths (or towards zero deaths), commonly referred to as "Vision Zero".

-This regional safety plan update will move beyond identifying safety concerns and establish a clear framework of next steps, policy directions, and actionable strategies.
 It will build on lessons from our member communities and prior regional initiatives to better define regional safety priorities and establish a transparent and community-driven process for safety initiatives.

 This study is the update to the Richmond Regional Transportation Safety Plan and complements existing efforts such as the Virginia Strategic Highway Safety Plan and the VDOT Pedestrian and Bicycle Safety Action Plan.

-Safety Survey
+Survey Notice

 Everyone deserves to feel safe getting where they need to go, whether walking, rolling, biking, driving, or riding transit.
 This survey is part of a regional effort to better understand how people experience travel in their communities and what changes could make our roads safer for all.

 By sharing your thoughts, you’ll help local leaders and planners understand what safety means to you—what feels safe, what doesn’t, and what kinds of improvements you’d support.
-Your feedback will shape future safety campaigns, transportation planning, and policies that aim to reduce harmful crashes and save lives across the region.

 Safety Messaging